Everything you need to know about the jewelry can be found right here in our FAQ | Sharon Z Jewelry | Shop Handmade Sustainable Jewelry San Francisco

 What kinds of metals do you use in your jewelry?

-We use genuine sterling silver, 14 karat and 18 karat yellow, rose and green gold, 14 and 18 karat palladium white gold, and 950 palladium.
+We use genuine sterling silver, 14 karat and 18 karat yellow, rose and green gold, 14 and 18 karat palladium white gold, Palladium 950, and Platinum 950.
 The metal is indicated in each of the product listings.
+All of our metals are from recycled sources and we look forward to bringing you Fair Mined metals in the future.

 IS sharon Z jewelry LGBTQ-friendly?